 T The letter "T" (Transfer) is assigned for those courses previously taken at another university by students transferring to TEDU, by exchange students or by students who have re-registered through ÖSYS (Student Selection and Placement Exam).
 Equivalence of these courses, which are not included in the calculation of grade point average, should be recognized by the relevant administrative board upon proposal by the relevant department.
 NC The letter "NC" (Non-Credit) is given for completed courses not included in the calculation of credits and grade point average.
-The letter "NP" (Not Present) is given to students who did not take the final NP exam. Ι The letter "I" (Incomplete) is given to students who cannot complete the course requirements, like projects or term papers in due time because of an excuse.
+NP The letter "NP" (Not Present) is given to students who did not take the final exam.
+I The letter "I" (Incomplete) is given to students who cannot complete the course requirements, like projects or term papers in due time because of an excuse.
 The letter "I" must be converted to a letter grade within two weeks of the deadline for grade submission to the registrar.
 In case of failure to convert the letter "I" to a letter grade within the required period, it will automatically turn into a letter grade "F".
 (Amendments made by the Senate on 01.12.2016/14 - See the endnotes.)
 R The letter "R" (Repeat) indicates a repeated course.
 W The letter "W" (Withdrawal) is given to students who withdraw from a course within the withdrawal period given in the academic calendar.
 L The letter "L" (Leave) is given to students on leave.
-L The fetter L (Leave) is given to students on leave.